Monitor your Amazon ES domains with Amazon Elasticsearch Service Monitor

 - An Amazon Virtual Private Cloud (Amazon VPC) spanning two Amazon EC2 Availability Zones.

-- An Amazon ES cluster with two t3.medium data nodes, one in each Availability Zone, with 100 GB of EBS storage.
+- An Amazon OpenSearch Service cluster with two t3.medium data nodes, one in each Availability Zone, with 100 GB of EBS storage.

 - An Amazon DynamoDB table for tracking the timestamp for the last pull from CloudWatch.